Füße mit Blüten - Zeolith entgiftet im Fußbad

-With the first rays of sunshine, preparations for sandal season begin.
-There's nothing more pleasant than letting well-cared-for feet in open shoes out into the fresh air and feeling the warm rays of the sun on them.
-This comprehensive guide will walk you through the most important steps for natural foot care to get your feet ready for spring and summer.
-From detoxification to toenail care and choosing the right nail polish – here you'll learn everything you need to know so you don't have to hide your feet.
-More importantly, you'll feel good.
+With the first rays of sunshine, it's time to prepare for sandal season.
+Nothing is more pleasant than letting well-cared-for feet breathe fresh air in open shoes and feel the warm sun on them.
+This comprehensive guide leads you through the most important steps to natural foot care, getting your feet ready for spring and summer.
+From detoxification to toenail care and choosing the right nail polish – here you'll find everything you need to know so you don't have to hide your feet.
+Even more importantly, so you feel good.
 Really good.

 1. Deep cleansing and detoxification of the feet